Shopware Nexus

 What is Nexus?

-• at a defined time (schedule-based).
+• at a scheduled time (time-based).

-Why use Nexus?
+Why should you use Nexus?

-With Nexus you can:
+With Nexus, you can:

-Main Features (Beta)
+Main features (Beta)

 The following features are currently available in the beta version: